ITNano/WikiSubtitleReader/README.md

 (and remain) unless the concrete content is changed on the wiki.

 ## Requirements
-Requires selenium for python (http://www.seleniumhq.org/):
+Requires Python3 and selenium (http://www.seleniumhq.org/):

 (sudo) pip install selenium